ThomasBleijendaal/umbraco-custom-section/docs/custom_dashboard.md

 ﻿## Custom Dashboard

-The dashboard of a section is the index of a section, it is the page the user lands on when they navigate to your section, or click on the root element in the tree.
-The header of a dashboard cannot be changed, only the content part, see the next image.
-The configurable part of the dashboard is marked yellow.
+The dashboard of a section is the index of a section; it is the page the user lands on when they navigate to your section, or click on the root element in the tree.
+The header of a dashboard cannot be changed, only the content part (see the next image).
+The adjustable part of the dashboard is marked yellow.

 ![Dashboard](images/custom1.png)